-Laptops, tablets/iPads and smartphones may be used in the classroom at the discretion of the course coordinator.
-For virtual classes, in addition to the device used for Zoom, laptops and tablets may be used at the discretion of the course coordinator.
+Laptops, tablets/iPads and smartphones may be used in the classroom and during virtual classes at the discretion of the course director.
 However, use of these and other electronic equipment in a manner not consistent with classroom activities often creates unacceptable disruptions when used during class.
 Instructors will notify students if electronic equipment will be required for an in-class activity.
 The following activities are considered disruptions:

-- Texting
+- Texting/Messaging

-- · Cell phone ringing
+- Cell phone ringing

 - Surfing the internet

 - Checking or writing emails

 - · Playing games

 - Checking or posting to social media sites

-Distractions in class are considered a professionalism issue and will be addressed individually by the course coordinator.
+Distractions in class are considered a professionalism issue and will be addressed individually by the course director.
 Professionalism issues will be monitored across all courses.
 The first incident will result in a verbal warning with email follow up.
 The second incident will result in a written warning and a meeting with the student's advisor.
 A third occurrence will result in a meeting with the Associate Program Director or Program Director.
 This may be documented in the student's academic file as an incident of unprofessional behavior and impact the student's professionalism evaluation.